Denver Catholic Charities assistance programs.

 - Utility bill assistance includes Xcel Energy/water bills, and other local energy providers.
 The bill needs to be late as well.

 Dental and health care services are offered.
 Patients with no or limited health insurance, or who have limited income, can apply for assistance in order to pay their medical or dental bills.
 The charity works with other Denver area health and human service agencies to create new services or expand existing ones in order meet the needs of the poor and uninsured.
 Appointments for emergency assistance are made by phone only, and there are no walk ins accepted.
+There are also referrals to free community clinics in Colorado for medical care as well.

 Community Education and Immigration Outreach can provide affordable, or maybe free, advice and support to immigrants.
 They are always focused on helping newcomers to this country get established, and to learn about the resources and programs that are available to them.